-We have NEVER seen anything cuter than these DIY felt owls.
-They're the perfect holiday project for gift giving, stocking stuffing or hanging on your tree.
-We're about to make a whole flock!
+It's official: we have never seen anything cuter than these DIY felt owls.
+They're the perfect holiday project for gift giving , stocking stuffing or hanging on your tree .
+Go on and make a whole flock!

 DIY Felt Owl